BPC-157HealingPeptidesResearch

 Oral viabilityYes (gastric acid stable)Degraded orally; injection only

-Many practitioners combine BPC-157 and TB-500, reasoning that their mechanisms are additive: BPC-157 drives angiogenesis and GH receptor sensitivity while TB-500 drives cell migration.
-There's no published study of the combination, and no known contraindication.
+A lot of people stack BPC-157 with TB-500 on the reasoning that the mechanisms are additive: BPC-157 drives angiogenesis and GH receptor sensitivity, TB-500 drives cell migration.
+There's no published study of the combination and no known contraindication.
+For a direct mechanism comparison, see the TB-500 research guide.

 Frequently Asked Questions